-Arguably, the primary consideration should be your finances and budget, with experts saying you should be able to pay the car off entirely in three years.
+Arguably, the primary consideration should be your finances and budget.
+Bear in mind that experts say you should be able to pay the car off entirely in three years.
 If you can’t afford payments at this rate, you may need to look for a less expensive model.

 To put your mind at ease, make sure to research new car models diligently and lean on customer reviews for reassurance.
 When purchasing a used vehicle, ask a mechanic to assess its condition beforehand.
-Alternatively, buy from a reputable used car dealer who offers guarantees and quality promises, often supported by household names such as AA and RAC.
+Alternatively, buy from a reputable used car dealer who offers guarantees and quality promises.
+Many dealers are often supported by household names such as AA and RAC.

 How we can help you